Centro Escolar de Palo Verde Water Project – El Salvador

 Sadly the pump they received failed to work properly and they had no means of making the clean water system function.
 The students remain without a clean and reliable source of water.

-To begin, a 3-meter (roughly 10 ft) water tower will be erected next to two 5,000 liter water cisterns (used to collect rain water) which are already in place and working properly.
-From this tower PVC pipe will connect the elevated water tank to the electric water filter.
-Water will then be able to be pumped, via submersible pump, from the rainwater tanks to the elevated tank.
+To begin, a 3-meter (roughly 10 ft) water tower will be erected next to two 5,000 liter water cisterns (used to collect rainwater) which are already in place and working properly.
+From this tower, a PVC pipe will connect the elevated water tank to the electric water filter.
+Water will then be able to be pumped, via a submersible pump, from the rainwater tanks to the elevated tank.
 From there gravity will carry the water through the electric filter and out to an outdoor faucet and sink, providing the students and community a clean and reliable source of water.